guplem/Dashboard-ReactNodeSQL/README.md

 ### Database (MySQL)

 - The MySQL service is configured using the official `mysql:8.0` Docker image.
-- The database is initialized using a custom SQL script located in `database/init.sql`, which creates the database and a tables with some sample data.
+- The database is initialized using a custom SQL script located in `database/init.sql`, which creates the database.

 ### Docker Setup